Bryan Primus

 ssh -T git@bitbucket.org

-If everything goes well, you should see the following output:
+If everything goes well, we should see the following output:

 # output